Maude Adams: Later years and death

-Often described as shy, Adams was referred to by Ethel Barrymore as the "original 'I want to be alone' woman".
+Often described as shy, Adams was dubbed by Ethel Barrymore the "original 'I want to be alone' woman".
 Her retiring lifestyle, including the absence of any relationships with men, contributed to the virtuous and innocent public image promoted by Frohman and was reflected in her most successful roles.
 Biographers have concluded that Adams was a lesbian.
-She had two long-term relationships that only ended upon her partners' deaths: Lillie Florence, from the early 1890s until 1901, and Louise Boynton from 1905 until 1951.
-Adams was known at times to supplement the salaries of fellow performers out of her own pay.
-Once while touring, a theater owner significantly raised the price of tickets, knowing Adams's name meant a sold-out house.
+She had two long-term relationships that ended upon her partners' deaths: Lillie Florence, from the early 1890s until 1901, and Louise Boynton, from 1905 until 1951.
+Adams was known to sometimes supplement fellow performers' salaries from her own pay.
+Once, while she was touring, a theater owner significantly raised the price of tickets, knowing Adams's name meant a sold-out house.
 Adams made the owner refund the difference before she appeared on the stage that night.
-Adams was the head of the drama department at Stephens College in Missouri from 1937 to 1949, becoming known as an inspiring teacher in the arts of acting.
+Adams was the head of the drama department at Stephens College in Missouri from 1937 to 1949, becoming known as an inspiring acting teacher.

 After her retirement, Adams was on occasion pursued for roles in film.
-The closest she came to accepting was in 1938, when producer David O. Selznick persuaded her to do a screen test (with Janet Gaynor, who would later play the female lead) for the role of Miss Fortune in the film The Young in Heart.
+The closest she came to accepting was in 1938, when producer David O. Selznick persuaded her to do a screen test (with Janet Gaynor, who later played the female lead) for the role of Miss Fortune in the film The Young in Heart.
 After negotiations failed, the role was played by Minnie Dupree.
-The twelve-minute screen test was preserved by the George Eastman House in 2004.
+The 12-minute screen test was preserved by the George Eastman House in 2004.

 She died, aged 80, at her summer home, Caddam Hill, in Tannersville, New York, and is interred in the cemetery of the Sisters of the Cenacle, Lake Ronkonkoma, New York.
 Louise Boynton is buried alongside her.